Disentangling Parallelism and Interference in Game Semantics: Game Semantics for

 We specify strategies for $\PCF$ combinators.
 For constants, $\intr{\tskip} : \tunit, \intr{\ttrue} : \tbool$, $\intr{\tfalse} : \tbool$ and $\intr{n} : \tnat$ are the corresponding obvious strategies replying immediately the corresponding value.
 For the others the interpretation is in Figure \ref{fig:intr_basic_pcf}, annotating strategy operations with $\oc$ to emphasize that they are in the Kleisli category $\NegAlt_\oc$.

 The strategies used are in Figures \ref{fig:intr_pcf}, \ref{fig:strat_pred} and \ref{fig:let}.
 Save for $\mathbf{let}$, the diagram displays exhaustively their maximal plays, defining them completely.
-For $\mathbf{let}$, the strategy implements a \emph{memoization} mechanism: it evaluates on $\tx$ obtaining a value $v$, then fed to the function argument each call, without re-evaluating it.
+For $\mathbf{let}$, the strategy implements a \emph{memoization} mechanism: it evaluates on $\tx$ obtaining a value $v$, which is then fed to the function argument each call, without re-evaluating it.
 The play shown for $\mathbf{let}$ is not maximal as Opponent could play some $\qu_{\grey{1, i_{n+1}}}^-$ after.
-We will see in Section \ref{subsec:vis_inn} that it \emph{is} fully informative: there is only one \emph{innocent} strategy that includes these plays.
-The interpretation is completed with $\intr{\Y_A\,M} = \Y_A \odot_\oc \intr{M}$.
+We will see in Section~\ref{subsec:vis_inn} that it \emph{is} fully informative: there is only one \emph{innocent} strategy that includes these plays.
+Finally, the interpretation of recursion is set with $\intr{\Y_A\,M} = \Y_A \odot_\oc \intr{M}$, completing the definition.

 This interpretation satisfies the main property expected of a denotational semantics:

 \begin{prop}[Adequacy] For any $\vdash M : \tunit$, $M \eval$ if and only if $\intr{M}\eval$. \end{prop}

 Note there are only two strategies on $\tunit$: the minimal $\{\varepsilon, \qu^-\}$ matching any \emph{diverging} program, and the \emph{converging} $\{\varepsilon, \qu^-, \qu^-\done^+\}$.
 For $\sigma : \tunit$, we write $\sigma \eval$ if $\sigma$ converges and $\sigma \div$ if $\sigma$ diverges.
 We omit the proof which is standard using logical relations, see \emph{e.g.} \cite{ho}.